 The Food and Drug Administration (FDA) found more than 560 alarm-related deaths in the U.S. between 2005 and 2008.
 And from January 2009 to June 2012, U.S. hospitals saw 80 deaths and 13 severe injuries linked to alarms.
 Alarm fatigue is a real threat to quality patient care.

 While hospitals and nurse associations are finding ways to reduce false alarms, alarm fatigue is still a serious concern in hospitals around the country and here in Michigan.

 Failing to respond to a patient alarm is a clear breach of duty on the part of hospital staff.
 As a result, a patient or his or her family may have a claim for negligence and medical malpractice against the hospital, nurses, and other staff.

 To recover on a claim of medical malpractice, an injured patient must show that the physician, nurse, or hospital acted negligently in providing care, and that this negligence caused his or her injury.
 These four legal elements must be proven:

 If you or a loved one has suffered harm due to nurses or other hospital staff ignoring an alarm or not urgently responding to a patient alarm, you should speak with an alarm fatigue attorney at Buchanan Firm.

-For a free consultation with an experienced Michigan medical malpractice attorney, contact Buchanan Firm.
+For a free consultation with an experienced Grand Rapids personal injury attorney, contact Buchanan Firm.
 We can discuss your situation if you believe you’ve been serious injured as the result of alarm fatigue.

 Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home or in the hospital to accommodate you.